 Sustainable long-term shareholder returns and value creation remain top of our priority list.
-Amid macroeconomic and global uncertainties, our stable operational performance and prudent cost management efforts have enabled us to reward our shareholders with final single-tier dividend of 5 sen per share (FY2018: 7 sen per share), which to be approved by shareholders at the forthcoming Annual General Meeting of the Company.
-This has, in turn, translating to a pay-out of RM2.1 million to our shareholders.
+Amid the unprecedented macroeconomic and global uncertainties, our stable operational performance and prudent cost management efforts have enabled us to reward our shareholders with final single-tier dividend of 1 sen per share (FY2019: 5 sen per share), which to be approved by shareholders at the forthcoming Annual General Meeting of the Company.
+This has, in turn, translating to a pay-out of RM0.4 million to our shareholders.